Kawa-oneechan/Asspull3X/docs/registers.md

     2222 2222 2222 1111 1111 1111 ...S 0011

-Inverts the byte values at B, simple as that.
+Inverts the byte values at `dest`, simple as that.